mikegioia/libremail/sync/README.md

 # IMAP Sync

 This application synchronises IMAP accounts to a local MySQL database.
-You can use this as a standalone method to periodically download your email, or you can use it with the two clients bundled with this tool.
+You can use this as a standalone method to periodically download your email.
+The script is meant to run forever with almost zero maintenance :D

 #### Web Client Admin Interface